gatsbyjs/api.gatsbyjs.org/README.md

 All GraphQL calls for the store are sent to this endpoint.

 For a full schema reference, see [the schema](./src/graphql/schema.graphql).

-### `/public`

-All GraphQL calls from gatsbyjs.org are sent to this endpoint.

-For a full schema reference, see [the schema](./src/graphql/public-schema.graphql).

 ## Running This Repo Locally